 Here at HomeViews, we ask reviewers to rate the value that they think their property offers, as it’s a key consideration for buyers and renters.
 Sometimes more expensive developments get high ratings for value and other, much cheaper, buildings can be rated poorly on value.
 It’s all about what you get for the price!
 Just for fun, we thought we’d have a look at London’s most expensive street – Kensington Palace Gardens.
-How much value for money do you think residents on this street are getting?
+How much value for money do you think residents on Billionaire’s Row are getting?

-Kensington Palace Gardens vs. other London streets (Updated March 2023)
+Kensington Palace Gardens vs. other London streets (Updated July 2024)

-Average property prices of London’s most expensive streets (March 2023)
+Average property prices of London’s most expensive streets (July 2024)

 Where is Kensington Palace Gardens?